 As a traveller, Japan is my favourite destination, but if I had a Japanese doppelgänger would she have thrived or crumpled in the pressure-cooker?
 I can enjoy Gudetama’s charms from a comfortable distance through the internet.
 In today’s social media world, where the biggest stars are Instagram models in bikinis spouting quotes like “BELIEVE” and “Live Your Dreams,” I choose the lazy egg.

 Gudetama already has over 200K Twitter followers (updated 681K).
 Those models should keep checking over their svelte, sun-kissed shoulders.
 One day their status might be eclipsed by a gorgeously nihilistic flabby blob.

 Like many exhausted Japanese, Gudetama enjoys a short break in an onsen:

-‘Ganbaru’ is encouraged in all Japanese people from kindergarten through adulthood.
+‘Gambari’ is encouraged in all Japanese people from kindergarten through adulthood.
 It means ‘fight, persevere, do your best’.
-Gudetama tries ganbaru.
+Gudetama tries gambari.
 Lying down: